CodeShellDev/wol-ve/README.md

 > This program was only tested with version 3.9
 > so be careful when upgrading to the newest version of python

-After that you need to install all of the dependencies,
+After that you need to initialize the program,

 **Run**
 ```
-pip install -r requirements.txt
+sh ./init.sh
 ```

 To start the program,

 **Run**
 ```
-python ./app.py
+sh ./start.sh
 ```

 All done.